Chapter 4:

 John 10:30-36

 “I and the Father are one.”
-Once more the Jews picked up stones to stone him.
+Once again the Jews picked up stones to stone him.
 Jesus said to them: “I showed you many fine works from the Father.
 For which of those works are you stoning me?”
-The Jews answered him: “We are stoning you, not for a fine work, but for blasphemy, even because you, although being a man, make yourself a god.”
+The Jews answered him: “We are stoning you, not for a fine work, but for blasphemy, because you, although being a man, make yourself a god.”
 Jesus answered them: “Is it not written in your Law, ‘I said: “You are gods”’?
-If he called 'gods' those against whom the word of God came, and yet the Scripture cannot be nullified, do you say to me whom the Father sanctified and dispatched into the world, ‘You blaspheme,’ because I said, I am God's Son?”
+If he called 'gods' those against whom the word of God came— and yet the Scripture cannot be nullified— do you say to me whom the Father sanctified and sent into the world, ‘You blaspheme,’ because I said, I am God's Son?”

 Psalms 82:6, 7

-And like any one of the princes you will fall!”
+And like any other prince you will fall!”

 verses 2 and 3:

-How long will you keep on judging with injustice
+How long will you continue to judge with injustice

 Daniel 11:36

-And the king will actually do according to his own will, and he will exalt himself and magnify himself above every god; and against the God of gods he will speak marvelous things.
-And he will certainly prove successful until [the] denunciation will have come to a finish; because the thing decided upon must be done.
+The king will do as he pleases, and he will exalt himself and magnify himself above every god; and against the God of gods he will speak astonishing things.
+And he will prove successful until the denunciation comes to a finish; because what has been determined must take place.

 Matthew 28:18